-How well does the Walmart credit card actually stand up to the mountain of competition that's out there?
+How well does the Walmart credit card compare to the mountain of competition that's out there?
 We all know there is no shortage of store credit cards available today, so just how well do Walmart's cards measure up?
 Like any credit card, the Walmart card has its good and bad points.
 Let's find out what they are.

-Walmart offers two credit cards a Walmart MasterCard and a Walmart consumer credit card.
-With the Walmart MasterCard, you can use your credit card anywhere you see the MasterCard sign, and you will earn 1 percent cash back on your purchases.
+Walmart offers two credit cards: a Walmart MasterCard and a Walmart consumer credit card.
+With the Walmart MasterCard, you can use your credit card anywhere you see the MasterCard sign, and you will earn 1% cash back on purchases.
 You can only use the Walmart consumer credit card in the store or at one of Walmart's on-site gas stations.
 This article will discuss the Walmart consumer credit card.

 Walmart credit cards have no annual fee.
 They include a $0 fraud liability in case of identity theft, and if you sign up for electronic statements online, you will receive a free monthly credit score from FICO.
 You will also be able to see the top two items affecting your score.
 This is a great feature if you like to monitor your credit score carefully.

 The Walmart credit card includes a unique cash-advance feature that allows you to withdraw $60 cash per day (in $20 increments) when you make an in-store purchase.
-While most credit card companies charge you a premium interest rate for making cash withdrawals, Walmart treats it as a store purchase, so you can avoid the additional credit card processing fees you find elsewhere.
+While most credit card companies charge you a premium interest rate for making cash withdrawals, Walmart treats it as a store purchase, so you can avoid the additional credit card processing fees you might incur with another card.

-However, if there is one number you really need to know about when applying for credit cards, it's the interest rate.
+However, if there is one number you need to know about when applying for credit cards, it's the interest rate.
 Walmart doesn't offer much of an incentive.
-A typical interest rate for its cards currently comes in at around 22.9 percent.
-If you are the kind of person who diligently pays off your credit card balance every month, this will not be too much of a concern.
+The average interest rate for its cards is 22.9%.
+If you are the kind of person who diligently pays off their balance each month, this isn't too much of a concern.

-If you find yourself struggling to meet high monthly overheads and you start stacking up more cash back than you can really afford, that 22.9 percent interest rate will quickly become a big worry for you.
+However, if your business is struggling to meet high monthly overhead, that interest rate can quickly become a big worry.
 Keep an eye out for special offers, however, that give you zero interest rates on purchases if you pay the card off within a specified period of time.
 Contact your local Walmart or go online to find the current interest-free offers.